OM3G424747/HyperionDev_CapstoneProjects/Level 2 - Capstone Project 3/ReadMe.md

 In it's current state the app allows the following funtions:

 1) - Create a new project
-2) - Change the due date of a project
-3) - Change the total payed towards a project to date
+2) - Lookup and edit projects
-4) - Update/Create a profile for an Architect, Contractor or Customer
+3) - Update/Create a profile for an Architect, Contractor or Customer
-5) - Finalize a project
+4) - Set the year range available when selecting a Due Date

 ## Creating or updating contact profiles